How Long Is A Marathon? 4 Methods of Measuring Marathon Length

 Never been to San Francisco?

-Alright, how about if we think about a football pitch (I’m favoring Europeans and referring to soccer, for you Americans).
+How about if we think about a football pitch (I’m favoring Europeans and referring to soccer, for you Americans)?

-The official size of a football pitch can actually vary, so I took the average measurements here.
+A football pitch’s official size can vary, so I took the average measurements here.

 The perimeter of your average football (soccer) pitch is 368m, so that means that in order to cover a full marathon, you’d have to run around a soccer pitch 114.7 times.